LunarEclipse_Horizontal.jpg__PID:8d027bca-e129-407a-8a33-5ac509c1eee5

 What's included:

-- Transportation from Chicago and during the trip
+• Transportation from Estes Park, Colorado and during the trip

 What's not included: